Sol-Mane/2401-waad-ica-1/README.md

-# Login Credentials
+# App Availability

-As per the ICA specification the login credentials are preset to:
+The application is available on `https://waad.durendal.xyz.`.As per the ICA specification the login credentials are preset to: `admin`, `secret`.
-`admin`, `secret`.

 # Architecture